Skip to Main Content Skip to Main Site Navigation Skip To Section Navigation Skip to Footer

 When directed by the Office of the Vice President for Instruction, TLC learning designers respond to institutional priorities and prioritize training and resource development on initiatives and best practices related to these topics so we may support and provide resources to CSI faculty as requestedTwo examples of this include:

-Diversity, inclusion, equity, and equality are common topics in our news feeds and across higher education campuses.
 Our college president, Dr. Fisher, encourages us at CSI to think of students not as “at risk”, but instead “at promise”!
 We are tasked to employ resources and pedagogies that serve all students.
+The purchase of software tools such as CIDILabs DesignPLUS give us a great opportunity to prioritize student access to all course materials.

 High Impact Practices